NREL/PyDSS/docs/source/tutorial.rst

 Next, configure the project.

 - Copy OpenDSS files to <project-name>/DSSfiles
-- Customize the simulation settings in <project-name>/simulation.toml
+- Customize the simulation settings in <project-name>/simulation.toml.
-- Customize data to be exported for each scenario in
-  <project-name>/Scenarios/<scenario-name>/ExportLists
+  In particular, set the value for "DSS File" to the master file in the DSSfiles directory.
 - Customize the PyDSS controllers in
-  <project-name>/Scenarios/<scenario-name>/pyControllerList
+  <project-name>/Scenarios/<scenario-name>/pyControllerList.
+  There needs to be one controller section for each PVSystem defined in the OpenDSS configuration.
+The name of each section must be the PVSystem identifier (replace "PVSystem.pv1234" with your names).
 - Customize the the plots to be generated in
   <project-name>/Scenarios/<scenario-name>/pyPlotList
+- Customize data to be exported for each scenario in
+  <project-name>/Scenarios/<scenario-name>/ExportLists

 Exporting Data
 ==============